Shruti-Mahato/PythonProject/README.md

 # PythonProject
 Created an Employee Database using python.

-Write following functions as part of your project -
+Below are the functions included as part of this project -

 1)	add_employee(emp_id, emp_name, emp_DOJ, emp_designation, emp_salary)
            Its similar to new onboarding of the employee.
 Take salary of the employee as default 0.